otiv33/arso_app/README.md

 # Unofficial ARSO weather app

 Unofficial ARSO weather app was created for as a university project for mobile development.
 The project was much inspired by the already existing (blue) ARSO weather application which can be found under (https://vreme.arso.gov.si/).
 The existing official ARSO website enables a PWA mobile application or shortcut to be installed on mobile devices.
-However that solution is quite slow and we wanted to create a faster native experience for android and iOS.
-The current application in its development stage has somewhat limited features compared to the official ARSO application.
+However that solution is quite slow and we wanted to create a faster native experience for android and iOS.<br>

+For now we managed to publish the application for Android on the Play store: [Link to the app](https://play.google.com/store/apps/details?id=com.vitoabeln.arsovreme&pli=1).
+In the future we also want to publish the app for iOS when we get enought funding.

 ## Screenshots
 <p float="left">